liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/traversing-the-dom-with-alloyui.markdown

 $$$

 The example below subscribes to the `click` event of the silly phrase button node, which is set to the variable `btnSubmit`.
+Eventually this function will generate the silly phrase.

 1. Add the following function just below your variables: